Erie Illusion: History

 In 14 seasons, the Illusion played at two stadiums - Erie Veteran's Memorial Stadium (2003 & 2004; 2011-2016) and Mercyhurst College (2005-2009).
 In 2009, the team played all but one of their games at Mercyhurst College.
 The Illusion's final home game in 2009 was played at Erie Veterans Memorial Stadium.
 Mercyhurst's Tullio Field was not available due to a scheduled replacement of the stadium turf.

 Despite many obstacles, the Illusion has survived and thrived in Erie.
 In fact, the Illusion is Erie's second-longest surviving professional indoor, or outdoor semi- or professional football franchise, men or women's, in nearly 50 years (the only team with a longer existence was Erie Veterans, an independent men's outdoor team that played for over 30 years from the 1920s to the 1950s).

 The Illusion concluded its 2009 season with a 3-5 record, despite playing against five teams that earned Tier II playoff spots, including the 2008 Tier II Champion - Montreal Blitz.
 The team's 2009 schedule also included a game against the former NWFA champion and powerhouse Detroit Demolition.

 Following the 2009 regular season, Illusion coach James Reavis and four Illusion players were selected to participate in the IWFL's All-Star Game in Round Rock, Texas.
 Veterans Michelle Kephart, Corinne Schaeffer, Martha Swick, Brandy Polinick and Tracy Leet were named to the team.
 This marks the first time in seven seasons that any Illusion players were selected for league, post-season honors.

 After the 2010 season, the Illusion announced they were joining the Women's Football Alliance.

+The Illusion closed after the 2015-2016 season.